Showcase your work and creativity to offer a whole new perspective on science.

 - You can apply as an individual or as a group

-- You must be a Canadian citizen, permanent resident of Canada or foreign student living in Canada and registered with a Canadian institution
+- You must be a Canadian citizen, permanent resident of Canada or foreign student living in Canada and enrolled at a Canadian institution

 - Submit only one image to the contest

 - Your image must be directly related to your research

 - Provide a written description of your image

 Images must be submitted with a three-part description:

 - Describe what is seen on the image

 - Explain the research carried out and give concrete applications for it

 - Write for the general public: curious but not expert in your field of study